kooba/swig-tiny-cms/examples/express/content/first.md

 Swig CMS
 ========

-Add basic content management  12
-capability to your existing Express.js + SWIG applications.
+Add basic content management  12 capability to your existing Express.js + SWIG applications.

 Support for Markdown or HTML content sections with Mongodb or file-based persistance.

 Minimum configuration required:

 - Type some Markdown text in the left window
 - See the HTML in the right
 - fdsfsdfs fdsf dsfdsfsf s
 - Another bullet point
+- typical

 Some black quotes: